oAmorim2k5/Microsoft-Azure-Machine-Learning/README.md

 ## How I create my project

-- First time I register my account on Microsft: Azure
+- First I register my account on Microsft: Azure

-> After this I will watch the class video from DIO Microsoft: Azure AI Fundamentals bootcamp to learn how I can use Microsoft: Azure.
+> After this I watch the class video from DIO Microsoft: Azure AI Fundamentals bootcamp to learn how I can use Microsoft: Azure.
 > Then watched the video I go my hands work and create my project.

 ## First Step